The GrooveBarbers

 The GrooveBarbers are an American a cappella musical group formed in 1997 in New York City.
 The band consists of Sean Altman, Steve Keyes, Charlie Evett, Kevin Weist, and Johnny Ryan, the first three of whom are former members of Rockapella.
 Inna Dukach, Altman's wife, also appears as a regular operatic soprano.
+Also, another former Rockapella member Elliott Kerman, has made guest performances on some occasions.